pycom/pycom-documentation/chapter/firmwareapi/micropython/uctypes.md

 })
 ```

-i.e. value is a 2-tuple, first element of which is offset, and second is a structure descriptor dictionary (note: offsets in recursive descriptors are relative to a structure it defines).
+I.e. value is a 2-tuple, first element of which is offset, and second is a structure descriptor dictionary (note: offsets in recursive descriptors are relative to a structure it defines).

 - Arrays of Primitive Types: